isomerpages/govtech-corp/media/technews/_posts/2020-06-29-post-Two reasons why Singapore is sticking with TraceTogether’s protocol.md

 exclusive access to the identification key.</p>
 <p>However, some have raised questions about why the Government chose not
 to use the EN Protocol since it would lead to higher adoption among iOS users, and higher adoption would mean better contact tracing.
-In a&nbsp;
-<a href="https://www.facebook.com/Vivian.Balakrishnan.Sg/posts/10156889801466207" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Facebook post</a>&nbsp;on 15 June, the Minister in charge of the Smart
-Nation initiative, Dr Vivian Balakrishnan, said that while “it is a good and innovative system, however, we decided that it would be less effective in the local context.”</p>
+In a&nbsp;Facebook post&nbsp;on 15 June, the Minister in charge of the Smart Nation initiative, Dr Vivian Balakrishnan, said that while “it is a good and innovative system, however, we decided that it would be less effective in the local context.”</p>
 <h3>Pinpointing the source of infection</h3>
 <p>Why is this so?
 First, EN ultimately relies on users being responsible
 by monitoring their own symptoms and uploading their data to the cloud